cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

-In this paper we introduce the `rbefdata` package that provides the R statistics environment with access to the open source data management platform `BEFdata`.
-The R package leverages access to data and metadata, integrates a semantic repository (thesaurus) and offers preservation for datasets and other data products like scripts and figures.
+In this paper we introduce the `rbefdata` package that provides the R statistic environment with an access to the open source data management platform `BEFdata`.
+It leverages the access to data and metadata, integrates a semantic repository (thesaurus) and offers preservation for datasets and other data products like scripts and figures that are generated while analysing data.
 We showcase the functionality of the R package and the interactions with the data management platform using an R script.
-It pulls and analyses data associated with a research idea in form of a paper proposal from the `BEFdata` instance of the BEF-China experiment.
-The analysis in the workflow deals with N retention along a biodiversity gradient and asks for the influence of biodiversity on the process.
-The results of the analysis have been published already and thus the data used here is open access.
-Thus the script and analysis presented here is fully reproducible by executing the script.
-We discuss the introduced R package and the combination of software in terms of the data life cycle and the current data management requirements in ecology as well as we given an outlook on upcoming features of `rbefdata` and `BEFdata`.
+It pulls and analyses data associated to a research idea in form of a paper proposal from the `BEFdata` instance of the BEF-China experiment.
+The analysis in the script deals with N retention along a biodiversity gradient and asks for the influence of biodiversity on the process.
+The results of the analysis have been published already and the data is open access.
+Thus the analysis shown here to introduce the R package is fully reproducible by executing the script.
+We discuss the R package and the combination of software in terms of the data life cycle and the current data management requirements in ecology as well as we given an outlook on upcoming features of `rbefdata` and `BEFdata`.

 ## Introduction